Malekal4699/fvtt-module-permission-viewer/README.md

 ![screenshot](permission_viewer.png)

 # Installation
+In the setup page of FVTT, Install the module by entering the following URL : `https://raw.githubusercontent.com/kakaroto/fvtt-module-permission-viewer/master/permission_viewer/module.json`
-Extract the permission_viewer.zip file to the public/modules directory.
-As DM go to the `Manage Modules` options menu in your World ('?' icon on the side bar) then enable the `Permission Viewer` module.
+As DM go to the `Manage Modules` options menu in your World then enable the `Permission Viewer` module.

 # License
 This Foundry VTT module, writen by KaKaRoTo, is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).